vincnardelli/seai/index.md

 ---
 title: Spatial Analysis with Python
-subtitle: Material for Python Labs - Spatial Econometrics Advanced Institute 2021
+subtitle: Material for R and Python Labs - Spatial Econometrics Advanced Institute 2022
 layout: page
 show_sidebar: false
 ---

-Welcome to the Spatial Analysis with Python course!
+Welcome to the Spatial Analysis with R and Python course!
-The material you will find on this site was created for the labs of the Spatial Econometrics Advanced Institute 2021 course organized by the Spatial Econometrics Association.
+The material you will find on this site was created for the labs of the Spatial Econometrics Advanced Institute 2022 course organized by the Spatial Econometrics Association.

 # Before starting
-I invite you to setup Python on your computer to be able to follow all the lessons without problems.
+I invite you to setup R and Python on your computer to be able to follow all the lessons without problems.
-In [Python Setup](/seai2021/python_setup) you will find all the necessary information.
+In [R Setup](/seai/r_setup) [Python Setup](/seai/python_setup) you will find all the necessary information.
 If you are not an expert user of Python, **I recommend you to use Colab**.
 It is a totally cloud-based tool that avoids having to configure your computer (a google account is required).